Year-long IIOJK siege fails to budge Kashmiris on self-determination right: APHC leader | Associated Press Of Pakistan

-ISLAMABAD, Aug 1 (APP):Former APHC convener Syed Yousaf Naseem on Saturday said the year-long military siege of Indian Illegally Occupied Jammu and Kashmir (IIOJK) by over one million troops had failed to budge the Kashmiris on their right to self-determination and freedom from the Indian yoke.
+ISLAMABAD, Aug 03 (APP):Former APHC convener Syed Yousaf Naseem has said the year-long military siege of Indian Illegally Occupied Jammu and Kashmir (IIOJK) by over one million troops had failed to budge the Kashmiris on demanding their right to self-determination and freedom from the Indian yoke.

 Due to persistent military siege, he said, all the means of livelihood of Kashmiris, including industry, tourism and other businesses had been destroyed.